 Child and forced labour are strictly prohibited during the recruitment process as defined by laws and regulations.
-The Group's Human Resources Department is responsible for monitoring and ensuring compliance with the latest and relevant laws and regulations that prohibit child labour and forced labour.
+The Group's human resources department is responsible for monitoring and ensuring compliance with the latest and relevant laws and regulations that prohibit child labour and forced labour.

 To avoid illegal employment of child labour and underage workers, personal data are collected during the recruitment process to assist the selection of suitable candidates and to verify candidates' identities.
 Minimum hiring age are clearly stipulated in the Employee Handbook.
 All of our employees must have reached the statutory age and possess identification documents before the commencement of work.
-The Human Resources Department also ensures identity documents are carefully screened and checked.
-Supervisors are also encouraged to monitor and report to the Project Manager or Head of Department if any suspected noncompliance instances occur.
+The human resources department also ensures identity documents are carefully screened and checked.
+Supervisors are also encouraged to monitor and report to the project manager or head of department if any suspected non-compliance instances occur.
 In circumstances where any individual below the legal working age is hired, corrective actions will be taken immediately to rectify the situation, by terminating the employee and reporting to the relevant governmental authorities.
 For forced labour, the rights and responsibilities of employees, including the standard working hours, are stipulated clearly in the Employee Handbook for the acknowledgement of employees.
 In circumstances where any cases of forced labour are found, corrective action including punishing the staff who is responsible for the cause of the case will be taken immediately.

-During the Financial Year, the Group was not aware of any material non-compliance with child and forced labour-related laws and regulations, including but not limited to, the Children and Young Persons (Employment) Act 1966 of Malaysia, the Employment Ordinance of Hong Kong, the Employment of Young Persons (Industry) Regulations of Hong Kong and the Labour Law of the PRC that would have a significant impact on the Group.
+During the Financial Year, the Group was not aware of any material non-compliance with child and forced labour-related laws and regulations, including but not limited to, the Children and Young Persons (Employment) Act 1966 of Malaysia, the Employment Ordinance of Hong Kong, the Employment of Young Persons (Industry) Regulations of Hong Kong and the Labour Law of the People's Republic of China that would have a significant impact on the Group.